mialkin/docs/tools/kubernetes/flux.md

 ### Kustomization

 A `Kustomization` custom resource represents a local set of Kubernetes resources that Flux is supposed to reconcile in the cluster.
 The reconciliation runs every five minutes by default, but this can be changed with `.spec.interval`.

-### Reconciliation

-Reconciliation refers to ensuring that a given state (e.g. application running in the cluster, infrastructure) matches a desired state declaratively defined somewhere (e.g. a Git repository).

-There are various examples of these in Flux:

-- `HelmRelease` reconciliation: ensures the state of the Helm release matches what is defined in the resource, performs a release if this is not the case (including revision changes of a HelmChart resource).
-- [↑ `Bucket`](https://fluxcd.io/flux/components/source/buckets/) reconciliation: downloads and archives the contents of the declared bucket on a given interval and stores this as an artifact, records the observed revision of the artifact and the artifact itself in the status of resource.
-- `Kustomization` reconciliation: ensures the state of the application deployed on a cluster matches the resources defined in a Git repository or S3 bucket.